sripberger/csc-tools/README.md

 North Haverbrook: 4
 ```

-This is nice because it helps us verify the `minimumCollisionScore`.
+This is nice because it helps us verify the `minCollisionScore`.
 We know
 that 4 is correct, because four collisions are necessary.
 Ogdenville and
 Brockway each have two more players than there are pools, and each of these 4
 overflowing players will cause at least one collision, no matter what we do.